Walter Gjergja – Shaolin Temple secular monk Shi Xing Mi – is a Shaolin Master, trainer, adviser, coach, speaker and author.

 In 2005 Shi Xing Mi founded Shaolin Wuseng Houbeidui Italy, in Milan, today managed by his disciples and active also in other cities and in Switzerland as Shaolin Wenhua Europe, one of the principal Shaolin Cultural Centers in Europe, member of the Shaolin Temple official representatives association.

 From his unique and diverse educational, professional and teaching experiences, he created four specific mindfulness-based training systems: 'The Warrior Monk Way', 'Shaolin: power of movement', 'Shaoness' and 'Moving Minds' (see Lessons | Seminars | Speeches).

 Shi Xing Mi today conducts workshops, seminars, keynote speeches and demonstrations at cultural conferences and corporate events, coaches the management of leading international organisations (see Clients | Testimonials), holds lessons at university faculties (Switzerland, Italy, Russia), writes books and articles, collaborates as adviser and trainer in a very diverse range of fields (see Lessons | Seminars | Speeches).

 In the last decade Shi Xing Mi has also been appointed Head Master of the Traditional Shaolin Culture Center in China and Shaolin Cultural Director of various federations.
-Furthermore, he is involved in several humanitarian and humanistic projects, is developing a leading online-offline mindfulness training system and establishing an advisory institute with other experts who combine a unique mix of knowledge, wisdom and diverse practical experiences.
+Furthermore, he is involved in several humanitarian and humanistic projects, is developing a leading online mindfulness training system and establishing an advisory institute combining a unique mix of knowledge, wisdom and diverse practical experiences.

 BodhidharmaShaolin Temple Ven.